MrKeviscool/S-AND-B0X/README.md

 the delay is how long between each sim update (frame).
 You can set this as low as you want but it may become unstable at extremely low time per frame

-Bugs:

-If you find any bugs or have an idea, please mail me at: danielandkev@outlook.com